ASendellPrice/ZosteropsGenomicLandscape/README.md

 1) Detect_Islands_Valleys_BiomartQuery.R - main script for island/valley detection.
 2) Island_Detecting_Functions.R - script defining further functions required by Detect_Islands_Valleys_BiomartQuery.R.

-note: island/valley detection scripts were originally developed by Benjamin Van Doren (benjamin.vandoren@zoo.ox.ac.uk) for the manuscript: Van Doren et al. (2017) Correlated patterns of genetic diversity and differentiation across an avian family.
+Note: island/valley detection scripts were originally developed by Benjamin Van Doren (benjamin.vandoren@zoo.ox.ac.uk) for the manuscript: Van Doren et al. (2017) Correlated patterns of genetic diversity and differentiation across an avian family.

 ### R script used to detect outlier SNPs (using the package PCAdapt)
 1) Detect_outlier_SNPs_using_PCAdapt.R

-note: this script requires use of pairwise VCF files (one file per population comparison).
+Note: this script requires use of pairwise VCF files (one file per population comparison).

 ### R script used to reorder VCF file into Zebra Finch chromosomes.
 1) Reorder_VCF.R

-note: in addition to Zosterops lateralis mapped VCF files, this script requires the following files: ZLat_scaffold_order_from_ZFinch.csv (output from satsuma synteny) and Zost_Scaffold_Lengths.txt
+Note: in addition to Zosterops lateralis mapped VCF files, this script requires the following files: ZLat_scaffold_order_from_ZFinch.csv (output from satsuma synteny) and Zost_Scaffold_Lengths.txt

 ### R scripts used to conduct individual-based models of population divergence:
 1) simulations.R - main script for conducting simulations.
 2) MainFunction.R - fuctions required

-note: simulation scripts were developed by Claudio Quilodrán (claudio.quilodran@zoo.ox.ac.uk) and Eric Anderson (eric.anderson@noaa.gov).
+Note: simulation scripts were developed by Claudio Quilodrán (claudio.quilodran@zoo.ox.ac.uk) and Eric Anderson (eric.anderson@noaa.gov).
 For queries regarding simulating two-population divergence please contact either Claudio or Eric.

 ### Data access:
 Resequencing data from this study have been submitted to the National Center for Biotechnology Information (NCBI; https://www.ncbi.nlm.nih.gov) under accession number PRJNA489169.